StarRocks/starrocks-kubernetes-operator/doc/mount_persistent_volume_howto.md

 Normally, the `storageClassName` is the name of the StorageClass that you want to use for the PersistentVolumeClaim.
 We have also provided some special `storageClassName` for you to use:

 1. `emptyDir`.
-It is a good choice when you want mount a volume to a special directory in the container, e.g. /tmp.
+It is a good choice when you want to mount a volume into the container for temporary usage, e.g. /tmp.
+Be aware that the files and directories written to the volume will be completely lost upon container restarting.
 2. `hostPath`.
 It is a good choice when you want to use local storage on the node.
 And you should specify the `hostPath` field. e.g.: